brintelldev/sar.ai/replit.md

 Super Admin Focus: Super admin should only see platform management features, not NGO-specific operations.
 Navigation: Different sidebar for super admin with platform-focused options only.
 Course Management: Unified interface with role-based permissions - beneficiaries can only view/enroll, admins have full control.
+Interface Clarity: Remove redundant buttons and provide clear descriptions of what each action does.
+Users should not be confused about functionality.
 ```